Find support for inventors

 2. Manufacturing and selling your product yourself

-You could develop and produce the invention yourself.
+You can develop and produce your invention yourself.
 This is likely to be expensive but all profits and success will belong to you.
 You may be able to attract funding if you have a good business plan.
 See how to prepare a business plan and how to use your business plan to get funding.

 Sources of funding include grants, tax relief and credits, and venture capital.
 Find out how to attract funding for your invention.

 Collaborating with another business or university allows you to share the costs and work, although it may mean you'll have to split the profits.